TerenceNg03/CI-Server/README.md

 $ mvn package # Build the project and run unit tests
 $ mvn test # Only run the tests without rebuild
 $ mvn exec:java # Run the main function
-$ mvn javadoc:javadoc # Generate documentation
+$ mvn site # Generate documentation
 ```

 ### Further Dependencies

 - Maven 3.6+ requires JDK 8 or above to execute.
-- Additional dependencies for Maven are configured in `pom.xml`, while those for Stack are specified in `/server/package.yaml`.
+- Additional dependencies for Maven are configured in `pom.xml`, while those for Stack are specified in `/server/package.yaml` and `/server/stack.yaml`.

 ## Coding Standard